rami-guzlan/milo_codexdev/README.md

 **B. Install System Dependencies**

-You need to install ffmpeg for audio processing and, on Linux, the portaudio development headers for the PyAudio library.
+You need to install `ffmpeg` for audio processing.
+On Linux you must also install the `portaudio` development headers for the `sounddevice` library.

 On Debian/Ubuntu (Linux):
 ```bash